 Not quite sure if you need a docking station?
-You can take a look at our ports guide and Thunderbolt 4 explainer to learn about all of the ports out there and which ones you'll want.
+You can take a look at our USB-C hub vs. docking station and Thunderbolt 4 explainer to learn about all of the ports out there and which ones you'll want.
 For ports you know you need, check out our best USB Type-C hubs and best USB Type-C accessories and cables.
 Even better, adding these docking stations found below will make some of the best laptops under $500 even more worth it.

 What are the best laptop docking stations?

-However, if you're sporting a Thunderbolt 4 laptop like the Dell XPS 13 9310, keep an eye out for the Kensington SD5700T Thunderbolt 4 Dock and Anker Apex Thunderbolt 4 Docking Station.
+However, if you're sporting a Thunderbolt 4 laptop like the latest Dell XPS 13, keep an eye out for the Kensington SD5700T Thunderbolt 4 Dock and Anker Apex Thunderbolt 4 Docking Station.
 They even top our list of best docking stations for Dell XPS laptops.
-Anker also recently released the Anker PowerExpand 5-in-1 Thunderbolt 4 Mini Dock, but we felt it falls short by packing too little while asking for too much.

 If you're after the best docking stations for MacBook, we've got you covered.
 For all other docking stations, read on.